lieuweberg/rich-destiny/README.md

 ## Developing 🛠
 Prerequisites:
- - (client/backend) Have at least go 1.15.5.
-I'm not sure what other versions will work, but I use this.
+ - (client) Have a recent Go 1.x version.
  - (client) For windows: have git bash.
+You can also run the commands in the build script manually but I use the bash script :)
  - (web) Have a recent version of Node.js and npm.

 Building: